 Performance Measures Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Complete the implementation of the EHR program for Corrections Health 100% 100% 100% N/A Percentage of key milestones met based on approved project plan.
 50% 100% 80% 100% Percent complete of the implementation of Electronic Dental Record for Corrections Health N/A 100% 40% 100% Percent complete of the standardization/optimization of Epic across Corrections Health Adult and Juvenile N/A N/A 25% 100% Primary Measure Complete the implementation of the EHR program for Corrections Health Percentage of key milestones met based on approved project plan.
-Percent complete of the implementation of Electronic Dental Record for Corrections Health Percent complete of the standardization/optimization of FY21 ActualPrimary MeasureFY21 ActualComplete the implementation of the EHR program for Corrections Health100%Percentage of key milestones met based on approved project plan.50%Percent complete of the implementation of Electronic Dental Record for Corrections HealthN/APercent complete of the standardization/optimization of N/AN/A FY21 ActualFY22 BudgetedComplete the implementation of the EHR program for Corrections Health100%100%Percentage of key milestones met based on approved project plan.50%100%Percent complete of the implementation of Electronic Dental Record for Corrections HealthN/A100%Percent complete of the standardization/optimization ofN/AN/A FY21 ActualFY22 BudgetedFY22 EstimateComplete the implementation of the EHR program for Corrections Health100%100%100%Percentage of key milestones met based on approved project plan.50%100%80%Percent complete of the implementation of Electronic Dental Record for Corrections HealthN/A100%40%Percent complete of the standardization/optimization of N/AN/A25%
+Percent complete of the implementation of Electronic Dental Record for Corrections Health Percent complete of the standardization/optimization of Primary MeasureFY21 ActualComplete the implementation of the EHR program for Corrections Health100%Percentage of key milestones met based on approved project plan.50%Percent complete of the implementation of Electronic Dental Record for Corrections HealthN/APercent complete of the standardization/optimization of N/AN/A FY21 ActualFY22 BudgetedComplete the implementation of the EHR program for Corrections Health100%100%Percentage of key milestones met based on approved FY21 ActualFY22 BudgetedFY22 EstimateComplete the implementation of the EHR program for Corrections Health100%100%100%Percentage of key milestones met based on approved project plan.50%100%80%Percent complete of the implementation of Electronic Dental Record for Corrections HealthN/A100%40%Percent complete of the standardization/optimization of N/AN/A25%